tuffing/genchallenges/hackernoon/README.md

 ### 6. How is an integer array sorted in place using the quicksort algorithm?

 ### 7. How do you reverse an array in place in Java?

+### 8. How to find the smallest positive integer value that cannot be represented as sum of any subset of a given array?